ButF1rst/Spotify/README.md

 -   `data/raw_data` contains the raw data as obtained from Spotify.
 -   `data/analysis_data` contains the cleaned dataset that was constructed in a `.csv` file.
--   `paper` contains the files used to generate the paper, including the Quarto document and the reference bibliography file, as well as the PDF.
+-   `paper` contains the files used to generate the paper, including the Quarto document, the PDF, and the reference bibliography file.
 -   `scripts` contains the R scripts used to download and clean the data.